True-Saint/nasaProject/README.md

 php bin/console doctrine:fixtures:load
 ```

+The server needs to have https enabled. it is better to use localhost rather than 127.0.0.1, otherwise CORS will cause the calls to fail

 ## (kinda) Working  Modules
 So far, there is very basic functionality that simply displays data from the Nasa api.